 In early 2014, our Compensation Committee adopted formal equity ownership guidelines applicable to all executive officers.
 The goal of these guidelines is to formalize our practice of encouraging executive officers to have a meaningful amount of Evercore equity at risk.
 In particular, we focused on trying to develop a simple method of calculating required thresholds and concluded that adopting an ownership amount based on a number of shares rather than dollar value would be most effective.
-The equity ownership guidelines count Class A common stock, Evercore LP limited partnership units, vested and unvested RSUs and other forms of equity toward the equity at risk threshold.
+The equity ownership guidelines count Class A common stock, Evercore LP limited partnership units and vested and unvested RSUs toward the equity at risk threshold.
 The following chart sets forth the equity ownership guidelines for our executive officers.

-Title/Position Required Amount of Equity at Risk

-CEO of the Company and 500,000

-Executive Chairman of the Company shares

-CEO of Evercore Partners International and 100,000

-CEO of Evercore Partners Mexico shares

-Other Executive Officers

-If over the last four years, an executive officer was granted at least

-200,000 RSUs in the aggregate as part of annual bonuses (including 50,000 shares

-the period prior to becoming an executive officer, if applicable, but ŕ

-excluding dividend equivalent RSUs)

-All other executive officers Lesser of

-50,000 shares

-or 50% of the

-number of

-RSUs that

-were granted

-as part of

-annual

-bonuses

-over the last

-four years

-(including

-the period

-prior to

-their

-becoming an

-executive

-officer, if

-applicable,

-but

-excluding

-dividend

-equivalent Pour

-RSUs)
+Title/Position Required Amount of Equity at Risk CEO of the Company and Executive Chairman of the Company 500,000 CEO of Evercore Partners International and CEO of Evercore Partners Mexico 100,000 Other Executive Officers If over four years an executive officer was granted at least 200,000 RSUs in the aggregate as part of annual bonuses (including the period prior to becoming an executive officer, if applicable, but excluding dividend equivalent RSUs) 50,000 All other executive officers Lesser of 50,000 or 50% of the number of RSUs that were granted as part of annual bonuses over the last four years (including the period prior to their becoming an executive officer, if applicable, but excluding dividend equivalent RSUs)